cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-4.rst

 3. Verify that the robot is performing a trotting gait.

 **DELIVERABLE:** Take a video of the robot performing the trotting gait and submit it with your submission.
 This can be taken with Pupper on the stand.

+**DELIVERABLE:** The controller implemented is a “heuristic” controller.
+That means it follows a pre-programmed trajectory, and doesn’t use online sensor feedback outside the motor to optimize its trajectory.
+What are some potential pitfalls of this approach?
+How will Pupper react if pushed?

+**DELIVERABLE:** Many commercial quadrupeds used model-based controllers that solve an optimization problem online.
+Why would this be challenging to deploy on Pupper, which has lower cost hardware and runs computation on a Pi5?

 Part 6: Analyze and Improve Performance
 ---------------------------------------